benjamin-bader/stiletto/README.md

 abra-ioc
 ========

-A C# port of Square's Dagger IoC library: [https://square.github.io/dagger].
+A C# port of Square's Dagger IoC library: [http://square.github.io/dagger].

 This is a vanilla port, intended to be usable everywhere C# is usable, including MonoTouch where `System.Reflection.Emit` is unavailable.
+As of this writing, some features (namely Lazy and IProvider injections) will not work on MonoTouch; once compile-time codegen is complete, this restriction will be lifted.

 Users of Dagger, Guice, or any other javax.inject-compatible IoC container will feel only slightly uncomfortable at the syntax: